aang-sym/traits-takehome/README.md

 This is enough to catch obvious issues in a small prototype.
 In a fuller codebase I’d add unit tests for core helpers, a small end‑to‑end test on synthetic data, and a few data‑quality checks that run automatically.

+For this prototype, logging is intentionally simple — each notebook prints out row counts, distribution summaries, merge diagnostics, and any basic warnings.
+This keeps things transparent when stepping through the workflow.

+In a production environment (Glue) I’d switch to structured logging (logger.info with JSON payloads) and emit CloudWatch metrics for match‑ingestion counts, event volumes per match, empty or malformed inputs, success/failure of each metric‑aggregation stage, and simple timings for the sprint/run/pressing steps.

 ---

 ## Prototype vs production (brief notes)